 A tie could mean your options are equally preferable.
-You could interpret this to mean that whatever avenue you go down, a segment of your audience will be amenable to it.
+You could interpret this to mean that whichever avenue you go down, a segment of your audience will be amenable to it.

 Another way to get insights is to dig deeper into the comments.
 Are respondents confused about something?
 Is there an element that consistently causes them to react negatively?
-See what you can glean from what people said, and use this knowledge to choose the winner or to iterate on a new version — a version that, perhaps, might become a clearer winner.
+See what you can glean from what people said and use this knowledge to choose the winner or to iterate on a new version — a version that, perhaps, might become a more apparent winner.

 When Michael Cowden, a PickFu pollster, wanted to name his mobile game, he tested two potential names: Outrun the 80s and Super 80s World.
 Super 80s World won, but only narrowly – by a margin of six votes.
-Should those six votes be decisive?, he asked himself.
-In the end, the decision was yes.
+Should those six votes be decisive?, he wondered.
+In the end, the answer was yes.